Acerca de

 I keep remembering being true to what I really want and feel.
 I don't suppose I've known and will know everything, but that is what keeps me alive creatively, invigorating and interested.

 I am also in support of environmental sustainability.
-I think we all have our responsibility to our earth, and we should all embrace one another's uniqueness.
+I think we all have a responsibility to our earth and should embrace one another's uniqueness.
 These are also core beliefs of FÈATH.

 Apart from doing hair, I love being in and around nature and water and seeing different types of visual arts, but sometimes even just looking at them is so relaxing, and I love making images.
-I also have fun listening to music, watching movies and love travelling.
+I also have fun listening to music and watching movies, and I love travelling.

 Click here for salon hairstyles ⤏ ⤏ @feathstudio